Recap: Family Guy 8 E 7 Jerome Is The New Black

 - Cerebus Retcon: Quagmire reveals that his womanizing and near-rapist behavior is the end result of losing his one true love, Cheryl Tiegs.
 A lot of past episodes, such as "Emission Impossible" and "The Perfect Castaway" did have Quagmire allude to Cheryl Tiegs, but before this point, the viewer thinks that Tiegs could be Quagmire's Celebrity Crush.

-- Quagmire mentions in his speech some events from past episodes including "The Former Life of Brian" (the son that Brian doesn't care for or see), "Play It Again Brian" (Brian betraying Peter by hitting on Lois), Brian being a bad writer ("Movin' Out [Brian's Song]" and "Episode 420"), "Not All Dogs Go to Heaven" (pushing his Hollywood atheism on others), and "Episode 420" (his failed campaign to legalize marijuana).
+- Quagmire mentions in his speech some events from past episodes including "The Former Life of Brian" (the son that Brian doesn't care for or see, though Brian saw his son again on "Brian's a Bad Father"), "Play It Again Brian" (Brian betraying Peter by hitting on Lois), Brian being a bad writer ("Movin' Out [Brian's Song]," "Episode 420," and the next episode "Dog Gone")note , "Not All Dogs Go to Heaven" (pushing his Hollywood atheism on others, which is how most fans felt about the episode).
+The writers do agree that the moral was a little heavy-handed, but don't outright hate the episode), and "Episode 420" (his failed campaign to legalize marijuana).

 - Cowboy Bebop at His Computer: Some cable guides have the plot down as Quagmire being antagonistic around Jerome, when really it's Peter who's jealous of Jerome, since he was one of Lois' many lovers back when she was a sexually promiscuous party girl.
 Quagmire's anger in this episode is centered on Brian.